 Our gut is called our second brain for a reason.
 Sayings like “gut intuition” and “gut feeling” are real physical phenomenons not folklore.

-This gut-disease connection is real and the founders of modern medicine new it.
-Unfortunately, we forgot about this connection and have now drifted course to a quick fix mentally for chronic disease which the numbers show is clearly not working.
+This gut-disease connection is real and the founders of modern medicine knew it.
+Unfortunately, we forgot about this connection and have now drifted course to a quick fix mentality for chronic disease, which the numbers show is clearly not working.

 If you are anything like me, you’re part of these statistics and you know how much it sucks to live with the symptoms.
 Not being able to do the things we want to do, when we want to do them.
 I hated it.

 But what really stole my hope is when the many doctors basically shrugged their shoulders at me.
 They didn’t know what to do, so I turned to the internet.
 And I searched a lot.

 I fell into what I like to call the “Search Engine Death Spiral.”

 There I was sitting at my computer, anxiously searching and reading… next thing you know 4 hours later I’m exhausted, scared and convinced I’m going to die within 3 months.
 The problem with this spiral, other than the emotional toll, is most everything is just talk.

 Diagnosis, symptoms… what does it all mean?
 Everyone was just talking and providing content to think about, but no one was providing answers.